oorosh/xray.image.pneumonia.detection.ml.net/README.md

 Training was done with GPU.

-If you dont have CUDA compatibal graphics card or you dont have CUDA installed on you system, uninstall SciSharp.TensorFlow.Redist-Windows-GPU nuget package and install SciSharp.TensorFlow.Redist.
+If you dont have CUDA compatible graphics card or you dont have CUDA installed on you system, uninstall SciSharp.TensorFlow.Redist-Windows-GPU nuget package and install SciSharp.TensorFlow.Redist.
 This will use CPU for training, but it will be much slower.

 To setup CUDA on you sistem flow instruction from link below